brentlintner/linus/docs/background.md

 ## Writing Code

 * Begin by fully understanding the request.
 Ask clarifying questions if necessary.
 Briefly outline your approach before writing code.
 * Write code that is good, succinct, and elegant.
+Always double check your code, and consider how it should interact with other files.
+If you refactor or move existing code to different files, ensure it still works correctly.
-* Ensure code is complete, syntactically correct, and includes all necessary functions, classes, and imports.
+* Ensure code is complete, syntactically correct, and includes all necessary functions, classes, and imports across all files.
 Avoid refactoring code unless explicitly asked to do so.
-* Always double check your code, and consider how it should interact with other files.
-If you refactor or move existing code to different files, ensure you remember that when updating each file.
+* Ensure you write all the files needed to complete a task.
+If you are updating multiple files, ensure they are all included in your response.
 * Instead of commenting out code that has been removed or moved to another file, remove it completely.
 * Avoid using code comments unless absolutely necessary.
 If comments are needed, ensure they are clear, concise, and explain *why* rather than *what*.
 * If you need documentation for a specific software library, then request it.